 Of course, TechnoRV carries surge protectors that meet these standards.
 We carry Surge Guard surge protectors and they are the very best and have the highest joule rating.
-If you are looking only for a surge protector, then I would not own anything else but a Surge Guard.
-I have had the opportunity to read through countless testimonials that all confirm that these units do what they say they will do.
+If you are looking only for a surge protector, then Surge Guard has that too, although we always recommend that you have a Total Electrical Protection System and not just a surge-only device.

 Complete Electrical Protection

 So, if you protect yourself from electrical spikes, then that should cover you, right?
 Nope, that is not correct.
 Unfortunately spikes are not the only concern that RVers have to worry about.
 Oddly enough, low voltage is a much more common problem than high voltage.
 You never know what you are going to get when you pull up to a campground.
 You can get a different experience at the same campground depending on what pedestal you are on.
 There can be so many RVs pulling power from a singular park source, and this along with various wiring issues can create voltage problems.
 When you go to plug your RV into a pedestal, it can be like a game of Russian roulette.

 There are also high voltage issues, including accidental 240 volt which can be devastating to your entire RV.
 There can be open ground issues, reverse polarity (live and neutral are reversed) and open neutral (this can cause 240 volts to hit your RV when connected to a 50 amp pedestal).
 So, how in the world do you protect against this field of enemies?